-The annual summer event takes place in the beautiful surroundings of the Squamish Valley.
-BitF has since grown to host over 650 participants, with over 120 identified volunteers stepping up.
+The annual summer event just moved from our 6 year home at the Squamish Valley Campground to the Cheam Fishing Village for 2015/16/17/18.
+BitF has since grown to host 1500 participants, with over 300 identified volunteers stepping up.

 Our community is built on the participation of its members – from the simple exchange of food, stories, or a lending hand, to the elaborate construction of a interactive art projects.

 Each year, hundreds of dusty participants return from a magical week in the desert and begin the difficult process of re-entry into the Default World.
 The decompression process culminates in the opportunity to re-create our experience for one night, here on our home turf.
 Here, we can share our experience, celebrate our personal transformation and officially make the transition back to life as we know it.
 We can also party with 1,100 of our closest friends, and check out some of Vancouver’s best Burning Man art, music, theme camps, performances, activities, costumes and revelry.
 (1,100 participants)